-More than a year ago, the SamSam ransomware attack took down multiple municipal systems in Atlanta.
+More than a year ago, the SamSam ransomware attack in Atlanta took down multiple municipal systems.
 The city will pay up to $17 million to repair the damage, The Atlanta Journal-Constitution reports.
 The municipality responded by hiring Gary Brantley as its new CIO and pledging a multimillion-dollar effort to modernize and protect the city against future cyberattacks.

 So, what’s going on at municipal governments?

 Alan Shark, executive director of the Public Technology Institute, says municipal governments remain more vulnerable to cyberattacks than their counterparts in the corporate sector, where large corporations have invested heavily in cybersecurity since the Target breach in late 2013 that exposed the data of 41 million of the retailer’s customers.